Spark-Liang/NoteBook/LOMA/280/ch04 - Financial Design of Life Insurance.md

 how the level premium system operate? <br>

-1. In early policy year, the dead is lower, so the benefit payable is lower.
-The insures can use the money to invest.
+1. In early policy year, the probability of death is lower, so the benefit payable is lower.
+The insures can use the money to do investment.

-2. In later policy year, although the dead is higher, the insures can use the investment earning money to pay the benefit.
+2. In later policy year, although the probability of death is higher, the insures can use the investment earning to pay the benefit.